AliceWonderMiscreations/SimpleCA/README.md

 For S/MIME I put the fingerprint for an intermediary certificate in DNS using a `2 1 1` context for the fingerprint.
 When other e-mail clients support DANE, that will allow them to validate the X.509 certificate sent with my messages.

+* * * * *

+This project has several shell scripts intended to run on UNIX variants for generating X.509 certificates for use with e-mail systems.

+The shell script for the MX server certificate creates a self-signed certificate and assumes a directory structure of `/etc/pki/tls/{private,certs}
+for the private key and the public X.509 certificate.

+The other scripts will create a Certificate Authority structure within the `/srv/rootCA` directory structure and it will be your responsibility to install the resulting certificates on the servers where they will be used.

+All of this really does depend upon on DANE to be secure and DANE depends upon DNSSEC.
+If you are not implementing DNSSEC for the zone with your mail servers, then use traditional commercial Certificate Authorities with the exception of your MX server (where you can use self-signed even without DNSSEC/DANE suppport because other SMTP servers should not validate due to the flawed opportunistic nature of TLS for SMTP to SMTP communicatio over TCP Port 25).

+For a secure e-mail system, it needs to be your priority to implement DNSSEC on your DNS zone if you do not do so already.